guettli/contentencoding/README.md

 The `contentencoding.FileServer` of this Go package serves the above file with these headers:

 > Content-Type: text/css
+>
 > Content-Encoding: gzip

-This way, the above html snippet just works.
+This way, the above html snippet just works, and the static gzipped files can be served without modification.

 ## Command-Line Usage: